 It is notable that GETs and advanced conductors can have a faster deployment period, especially compared to new transmission construction, which on average takes 10 years.
 In contrast, GETs take less than 3 to 5 years to deploy on average and at a lower cost and greater value compared to other traditional technologies.
 Numerous case studies have demonstrated the significant cost savings, congestion relief, and reliability benefits GETs and advanced conductors provide.
-For instance, the utility PPL in Pennsylvania invested only \$300,000 in GETs sensors on their lines, and the return on investment was more than \$20 million in annual congestion cost savings, as well as \$50 million in upfront cost savings.
-In this time of skyrocketing rates, electricity customers need GETs and advanced conductors prioritized in the utility process to ensure savings for ratepayers are being delivered, and that the best combinations of options are being considered instead of just new builds.
+For instance, PPL in Pennsylvania invested only \$300,000 in GETs sensors on their lines, and the return on investment was more than \$20 million in annual congestion cost savings, as well as \$50 million in upfront cost savings.
+In this time of skyrocketing rates, electricity customers need to know that the build out of our electric grid gives due consideration of alternatives to new builds, particularly in the short- to medium-term.
+Cost-effective GETs and advanced conductors can deliver significant savings for ratepayers.